thedaviddias/bfdes.in/posts/hello-world.md

 Isomorphic applications are SPA-like websites that can 'run' on both client and server.
 This blog is built as an isomorphic app, using React components:

-* The appserver runs in a Node environment, and each controller renders the relevant component.
+* The app server runs in a Node environment, and each controller renders the relevant component.
-  In this context React is effectively used as a templating engine.
+  In this context, React is effectively used as a templating engine.

-* Client code uses the same top-level App component, but wraps it in a router.
+* Client code uses the same top-level App component but wraps it in a router.
   The router enables the frontend code to manipulate the aforementioned History API.

 Rendering the first page requested on the server reduces the *apparent* time taken to paint it.